scalacenter/scala-advent-of-code/2022/README.md

 # Scala Advent of Code 2022

+Solutions in Scala for the annual [Advent of Code](https://adventofcode.com/) challenge. _Note: this repo is not affiliated with Advent of Code._

 > See earlier editions:
 > - [2021](/2021/README.md)

 ## Website

 The [Scala Advent of Code](https://scalacenter.github.io/scala-advent-of-code/) website contains:
-- some explanation of our solutions
+- some explanation of our solutions to [Advent of Code (adventofcode.com)](https://adventofcode.com/)
 - more solutions from the community

 ## Setup